trinchan/slackbot/README.md

 Setup
 =====
-Add a config file (config.json) to the root directory of the project with the following format:
+Create a config file (config.json) in a directory on your path or the executing directory with the following format:

 ```json
 {